The Military Child Well-being Toolkit

 -Dalai Lama

-60% of LGBTQ youth who wanted mental health care in the past year were not able to get it.
+60% of students who wanted mental health care in the past year were unable to access it.

 Parents & Professionals